 Special Meals Accommodation Forms

-If your child requires a special diet provided by the school cafeteria for medical reasons, please complete the Special Meal Accommodation Form and have it signed by a doctor.
+If your child requires a special diet provided by the school cafeteria for medical reasons, please complete the Special Meal Accommodation Form and have it signed by their Registered Dietitian Nutritionist or State Licensed Health Care Professional.

-Completed forms can be sent to Child Nutrition Services by emailing: [email protected]
+Completed forms can be sent to Child Nutrition Services by emailing: [email protected]@vistausd.org

 Fax: 760-724-5605